What is Powerlifting?

-Powerlifting is a strength sport that consists of three attempts at maximal weight on three lifts: Squat, Bench Press, and Deadlift.
+Powerlifting is a strength-based sport, consisting of three attempts at maximal weight of:

-These may be performed equipped or un-equipped (un-equipped is typically referred to as ‘raw’ lifting).
-Equipment can include knee wraps and supportive shirts.
-In Raw lifting knee sleeves, wrist wraps and a belt is allowable and still considered raw.
+These lifts may be performed either equipped or raw.
+Equipped lifting includes the use of knee wraps and supportive suits and shirts.
+Raw lifting can include the use of knee sleeves, wrist wraps and a belt.

 IPF Classes and categories